vita-student-projects/2025_euro_truck_simulators/README.md

 * Our final model nearly meets the milestone requirement with a **Kaggle ADE of 1.609**, earning full score for this milestone.

 [Link for weights](https://drive.google.com/file/d/1HTYCHOZa4ii3Ju8a4pPswd68b9mXXgWx/view?usp=drive_link)

+### Other things we have tried
+- Dynamic weighting to the auxilary tasks where the weights for the semantic segmentation and depth estimation start high, then decrease gradually after 40% of the training.
+- Custom losses for depth where we used a more forgiving depth loss that focuses on object shapes rather than precise values.
+It significantly reduces the weight on absolute depth accuracy while maintaining edge detection.
+- Using the pretrained vision encoder and history encoder from milestone one.